murpholinox/murpholinox.github.io/_posts/2020-10-01-blogproblems.md

 Step 5 does not work either.
 [Here](https://github.com/jekyll/jekyll/issues/8686) is the issue and a link to the solution.
 This seems to happen only with building the blog with `bundle exec jekyll serve`, if the blog is built with `github-pages` there is no problem at all.

-> Update: both problems happen in Fedora 33 and Fedora 34.
+> Update: Happens in Fedora 33 and Fedora 34.